MasterBubbles/rsdb-merge/README.md

 # rsdb-merge [![Downloads](https://img.shields.io/github/downloads/MasterBubbles/rsdb-merge/total)](https://github.com/MasterBubbles/rsdb-merge/releases)
-Merge some of the RSDB file types from TOTK
+This tool can merge all RSDB file types from TOTK (all the files located in `romfs\RSDB`)

-Supported RSDB files:
-- ActorInfo.Product
-- AttachmentActorInfo.Product
-- Challenge.Product
-- EnhancementMaterialInfo.Product
-- EventPlayEnvSetting.Product
-- EventSetting.Product
-- GameActorInfo.Product
-- GameAnalyzedEventInfo.Product
-- GameEventBaseSetting.Product
-- GameEventMetadata.Product
-- LoadingTips.Product
-- Location.Product
-- LocatorData.Product
-- PouchActorInfo.Product
-- Tag.Product
-- XLinkPropertyTableList.Product

 ## Usage